 So this year I had a plan, like way too many of us, to read more.
 Call it a new year’s resolution if you’d like (I hate the term, and I started just beforehand).
 I want to read more.
 So, as we’re approaching the end of month 1, how am I getting on?

-That’s right, I’m happy to say that I’m 4 books down so far in 2020.
+That’s right, I’m happy to say that I’ve now read 13 books so far in 2020.
 I’d say that’s a win for reading more, compared to probably having only completed about 6 or 8 books in 2019.